 I tell you this not because I think I’m special for having a panic attack, but because I’ve been taking really, really good care of myself and by my calculations, this shouldn’t have happened.
 I’ve been sleeping regularly (but not depressed-me-14-hours-a-night-regularly), hydrating daily, and following the no sugar, no dairy nutritional guidelines that help regulate my moods and hormones.

 I’ve been unplugging for at least one full 24-hour period each week and strictly limiting social media time.
 I’ve been reading fiction and enjoying a few HBO shows instead of watching endless reality TV and reading only magazines and rant-y online articles.
+(Related: Space is a 21-day class to help you unplug, too.)

 In other words, I’ve been practicing what I preach.